cmkohnen/SolarLogVisualizer/README.md

 # SolarLogVisualizer
 Hello Everyone!
 Thank you vor visiting my small little project.

-This project (Java) is about visualizing your Data stored in the Solarlog-Backup files.
-As of right now the project is working, but lots of Work is still needed to be done.

-As of right now you can import as many Data files as you like (and your computer can handle) and save them into a special file, for more information read the wiki.
-You are also able to visualize (just) one graph based on a day in the Format YEAR/MONTH/DAY without the "/".
+This project is my second attempt in designing a usable UI for my own [SolarLogAPI](https://github.com/ChaosMelone9/SolarLogAPI) and for semi-daily usage.

+Please do note that I heavily recommend to use InfluxDB in combination with Grafana as it is more powerfull and bugfree than this might ever be.

 If you would like to help or add anything you would find necessary feel free to open a pull request or contact me.
-You can also suggest features in the comment section.
+You can also suggest features if you'd like.

+Please do note that I'm only part time developing, so I might prioritize other projects more likely.

-### Add the SolarLogAPI:
+### Setup
-`mvn install:install-file -Dfile=SolarLogAPI-2.0.0.jar -DgroupId=me.meloni -DartifactId=SolarLogAPI -Dversion=2.0.0 -Dpackaging=jar`
+If you haven't installed the SolarLogAPI into your local maven repository please run the `addAPI.sh` file and refresh maven.